Polkam-Vineeth/Twitter-User-Data-Analysis/README.md

-# Twitter-User-Gender-Classification
+# Twitter-User-Gender-Analysis
-A Predictive Machine Learning model to analyse user gender based on Twitter profile information.
+A Machine Learning model to analyse user behaviour based on Twitter profile information.